 Highly Experienced, Personalized Care

-The Mass General MCS Program consists of highly experienced practitioners who have a very successful track record of working in close collaboration with patients and their families to achieve excellent long-term outcomes, with long-term survival rates among patients supported with MCS at Mass General significantly exceeding national and international averages.
+The Mass General MCS Program consists of highly experienced practitioners who have a very successful track record of working in close collaboration with patients and their families to achieve excellent long-term outcomes.
+Mass General patients supported with MCS also achieve long-term survival rates that significantly exceed national and international averages.